Jay Cutler’s Intrigue With The Dolphins Confirmed, But He’s Reportedly Unlikely To Sign A Deal

 According to Deadpin, Jay Cutler is just as intrigued about joining a broadcast booth as he was in talking to the Miami Dolphins about their possible vacancy.

-If the reports are true about Jay Cutler leaning towards staying retired, the Miami Dolphins may have to once again ponder bringing in Colin Kaepernick.
+If the reports are true about Jay Cutler leaning toward staying retired, the Miami Dolphins may have to once again ponder bringing in Colin Kaepernick.

 [Featured Image by Elsa/Getty Images]